browse browse contact us contact us

 Let's uncover the fun and lively illustration and design process for the OK Boomer trivia game: from game design and a big bunch of characters to packaging and brand communication visuals.

-Let’s add some fun to your day: meet one of our design projects called OK Boomer, a bright and modern trivia game based on the questions on the crossroads of the knowledge, events, and experiences of different generations.
+Let’s add some fun to your day: meet one of our design projects called OK Boomer, a bright and modern trivia game based on the questions at the crossroads of the knowledge, events, and experiences of different generations.
 In this case study, we want to uncover the fun and lively illustration and design process on the broad scope of branding and graphic tasks we covered for this project, from game design and developing a big bunch of characters to packaging design and brand communication visuals.
 Take a glance at the result and have fun!

 okboomer game design case study tubik blog 02